Yongqi-Zhuo/Syno-AE/README.md

 ```

 The `targets` field contains the tuning target devices and their configurations.
 The fields are as follows:
 - `prefix`: This field is shared by TVM and TorchInductor tuners.
-It specifies the the prefix of all directories, so that we can distinguish the results on A100 and NVIDIA Jetson Orin Nano.
-Our plotting script relies on the preset value so you need not change this field.
+It specifies the prefix of all directories, so that we can distinguish the results on A100 and NVIDIA Jetson Orin Nano.
+Our plotting script relies on the preset value, so you need not change this field.
 - `baseline_dir`: This field is shared by TVM and TorchInductor tuners.
 It specifies the relative location of the tuning results for baseline models.
-Our plotting script relies on the preset value so you need not change this field.
+Our plotting script relies on the preset value, so you need not change this field.
 - `rpc_key`: This field is used by TVM to connect to specific RPC servers.
 You need not change this field.
 - `target`: This field is used by TVM to specify the compilation target.
 For GPU targets, you need to specify the SM architecture and many other parameters, or alternatively specify a device name.
-Please refer to the TVM source code for more details. `target_host` field is required for GPU targets, which specifies the host platform of the GPU.
+Please refer to the TVM source code for more details.
+The `target_host` field is required for GPU targets, which specifies the host platform of the GPU.
 For CPU targets, you need to specify the target triple, and **number of cores** (if you did not specify the correct number of cores, the performance can vary significantly).
-Also refer to the TVM source code for more details.
+Also, refer to the TVM source code for more details.
 If you only specified `target` without `target_host`, we replicate `target` for `target_host`.
 Also, there are several `target_preset`s, which are predefined in the code, but may not suit your hardware, so use `target` and `target_host` whenever possible.
 If you need to tune for performance on a different device than we provided (for example, a different GPU than A100, or if you do not want to use Jetson Orin Nano), you can change the `target` and `target_host` fields accordingly.
 In other cases, you can leave them unchanged.
 - `device`: This field is used by TorchInductor to specify the device type.
 It can be either `cuda` or `cpu`.
 Usually, you can leave it unchanged.

 The `kernels_dirs` field specifies the directories of all the operators you want to tune.
 You can provide a list of operators for each model.
 The tuning results (`benchmark_results.csv` for TVM and `.txt` for TorchInductor) for each operator will be placed in the very directory of the operator.
 Note that all paths are relative to `prefix`, so the grid tuner will look for the operators in `prefix + kernels_dirs`.

-The grid tuners we provide will use the cartesian product of `targets` and `kernels_dirs` as tuning tasks.
+The grid tuners we provide will use the Cartesian product of `targets` and `kernels_dirs` as tuning tasks.
 The performance numbers will be written to `prefix + baseline_dir` for baseline, and `prefix + kernels_dir` for the optimized models.

 ## Grid Tuners